h2e0l2l3o/Printtie/README.md

 The section has been created in a dropdown format to display frequently asked questions (FAQs) and their corresponding answers for customers.

+### Next pages
+Once you select an option on the drop-down menu, the application button is enabled and turns to red from grey.
+When the user clicks the button, it sends them to the order page.

 ## The Delivery Application Page (the second tab page)